our news!

 Whittier Conservancy success

-In May 2011, the California Domestic Water Company sucessfully moved its 1934 Art Deco office building to prepare it for rehabilitation on another portion of its historic site on Whittier Boulevard, as required by settlement in Whittier Conservancy v.
+In May 2011, the California Domestic Water Company successfully moved its 1934 Art Deco office building to prepare it for rehabilitation on another portion of its historic site on Whittier Boulevard, as required by settlement in Whittier Conservancy v.
 City of Whittier in 2008.
 The building had initially been approved for demolition.
 The relocation will allow commercial use of the center of the water district site.

 California Domestic Water Company, Whittier